semeion/handshake-cracker/README.md

 Handshake cracker

-Includes a tool to efficiently perform capturing of handshakes.
+Includes a tool to efficiently perform capturing of handshakes using aircrack-ng suite.

 It intelligently manages all the words of the dictionaries to be tested, as well as keeps a history of everything that has already been tested, so that the same attempts are not repeated.

 In addition to using the process of modifying words with john the ripper, it also divides the process into parts, making discoveries easier.

-Also includes custom rules not included in jumbo rules.
+Also includes custom rules not included in JTR jumbo rules.

+__The use of a GPU isn´t required, but it is highly recommended.__ A GTX 1050 Ti can perform 110 KH/s easely, while for example a CPU i5-2500 performs 5 KH/s

 Manual installation